EdWordy/XML-Editor-RW/README.md

 ---
 NOTES:

--Remember to save each template after generation, as the generator *will* clear upon each new generation
+-Remember to save each template after generation, as the text area *will* clear upon each new generation